MingpeiCang/MingpeiCang.github.io/content/_index.md

       text: |-
         I'm a PhD candidate in Smart Manufacturing at the Hong Kong University of Science and Technology, where I work on high-precision projection stereolithography and mechanical metamaterials under supervison of Dr. Huachen Cui and Prof. Michael Yu Wang.

+        My research focuses on
+        1. enabling high resolution SLA via process optimizaiton,
-        My research focuses on enabling sub-pixel feature control in PµSL printing, developing real-time in-situ monitoring systems, and designing high-performance lattice structures for structural and biomedical use.
+        2. developing real-time in-situ monitoring systems for SLA, and
+        3. designing high-performance lattice structures as mechanical metamaterials.

-        I'm always open to collaboration with researchers and engineers working on novel manufacturing methods, mechanical design, or computational modeling.
+        I'm always open to collaboration with researchers and engineers working on manufacturing science, mechanical design, or computational modeling.
 Please reach out to collaborate!
     design:
       columns: '1'
   - block: collection